Applied and Technical Studiesufv.ca/trades

 Applications are accepted on a continuous basis throughout the year.
 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.

-See the Fees and Other Costs section.
-Automotive Collision Repair and Refinishing students should also budget approximately $500 for required tools, $210 for textbooks, and $250 for appropriate working apparel.
+See the Fees and Other Costs section and the Program-specific fees webpage.
+Automotive Collision Repair and Refinishing students should also budget for tools, textbooks, and appropriate working apparel.

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.